 Schools.
 We don’t normally include schools as a topic in our reviews, but North Harbor Tower has a number of features that make it unusually attractive to families with children.

 Schools are important to families, and the building is within the attendance boundaries of Ogden Elementary School, one of the most highly-rated public schools in the city, and there’s door-to-door bus service from the building to Ogden.
-The K-8 phase of a new K-12 GEMS World Academy will open this fall at Lakeshore East, across the park from North Harbor Tower.
+The K-8 phase of a new K-12 GEMS World Academy opened in fall of 2014 at Lakeshore East, across the park from North Harbor Tower.
 Grades 9-12 will open in the fall of 2015.
 The Chalk Preschool at Lakeshore East serves children ages 2-5.

 British Swim School classes in the building’s indoor pool begin with “tadpoles” aged 3 months and up.